What can creditors take in a bankruptcy?

 Your primary residence could be exempt when filing for bankruptcy if its equity is below the exemption limit.
 You can protect $27,900 of equity in your home under federal exemptions.

-The homestead exemption can apply to your primary residence, which may qualify as:
+The homestead exemption can apply to your primary residence, which is defined as:

 Vehicle exemptions